VisionLearningGroup/visda-2019-public/semisupervised/README.md

 We have two target domains, you need to separately train **two different models**, Real to Clipart adapted model and Real to Painting adapted model.
 Using the other domain's data to train a model is not allowed even in an unsupervised way.
 For example, to train a model for Real to Clipart setting, the only data you can use is Real and Clipart data.
 You need to give predictions to Clipart with clipart-adapted models and Painting with painting-adapted models.
-In submission, you have to merge the file.
 Please see Submission section below.

 You can use label of examples in source domain and labeled training examples in the target domain.